Edge banding: Quality checking of edgeband

+Manufacturers typically perform visual inspections, measurement with calipers/micrometers, adhesion tests, and bending tests.

 Material

 Edge-banding or edge tape can refer to the narrow strip of material being used as the veneer.
 Edge banding is used to cover the exposed sides of materials such as plywood, particle board, or MDF.
 This increases durability and gives the appearance of a solid or more valuable material.
 Common substitutes for edge banding include face frames or molding.
 Edge banding can be made of different materials including polyvinyl chloride (PVC), acrylonitrile butadiene styrene (ABS), acrylic, melamine, wood, or wood veneer.

 Thermoplastic edge banding is produced with an extruder, a machine that consists of a loading system for raw materials, a screw inside a barrel that melts and transports the raw materials (plastics PVC, ABS, polypropylene (PP), polymethyl methacrylate (PMMA) and color pigments), and a dye through which the material is transported to shape the edge banding into the required size.
 After the edge banding is extruded, it can be texturized, printed, and lacquered to provide the required finish.
 The edge banding is then rolled and send to customers.